EU AI Act Article 12 and Article 26(6): audit log retention enforced in SQL

 The standard pattern when a vendor claims a retention period is one of three:

-retention_days: 1825 sits in a settings file.
+1. Config-file aspiration.
+A YAML key retention_days: 1825 sits in a settings file.
 An ops engineer with sudo can flip it tomorrow.
-The page claim survives; the actual retention does not.DELETE, then running the prune so the gap looks scheduled.All three pass an auditor walkthrough.
-None of them survive an adversary with database credentials.
+The page claim survives; the actual retention does not.

-The AiEGIS Grid audit ledger lives in a SQLite table called grid_ledger.
+The aiegis Grid audit ledger lives in a SQLite table called grid_ledger.
 Two triggers, attached at CREATE TABLE time, reject any attempt to DELETE or UPDATE a row:

 CREATE TRIGGER trg_grid_ledger_no_delete